Gilles Jobin: 2010s

 In 2010, Jobin produced The Missing Link with the dancers of the Donko Seko Dance Centre in Bamako, Mali.
 In 2011, he delved deeper into the concept of movement stripped of all narrative structure with Spider Galaxies.
 In 2012, he was awarded the Collide@CERN prize and thus became the first resident choreographer at CERN (the European Organisation for Nuclear Research).
 He ended his residency in November 2012 with a conference at CERN's Globe.
 In 2013, following his residency, he produced QUANTUM within the context of the CMS experiment, in association with German visual artist Julius von Bismarck (winner of the Ars Electronica Prize), American composer Carla Scaletti and Belgian fashion designer Jean-Paul Lespagnard.
 For QUANTUM, Gilles Jobin and Julius von Bismarck received the support of the Fondation d'entreprise Hermès in the framework of its New Settings programme.

-In 2015 Jobin produced the duo FORÇA FORTE inspired by the laws of quantum physics, with his troupe's iconic dancer Susana Panadés Diaz.
+In 2015 Jobin produced the duo FORÇA FORTE inspired by the laws of quantum physics, with his troupe's lead dancer Susana Panadés Diaz.
 For that performance, the choreographer did his first ever motion capture at Artanim, a Geneva research centre that carries out orthopaedics, sport medicine, 3D animation, virtual reality and enhanced reality projects.
 That same year he shot the acclaimed 3D film WOMB which premiered in the autumn of 2016 at the 22@th Geneva International Film Festival (GIFF).
 In 2017 he produced the ground-breaking contemporary dance show in immersive virtual reality VR_I, in association with Artanim, in which five viewers at a time, equipped with VR headsets and on-board computers, are immersed in a virtual environment where they can interact with each other while navigating freely to observe the dancers.
 The show earned Gilles Jobin the Innovation Award for the most innovative work for new platforms at the 46@th Festival du Nouveau Cinema in Montreal, where it premiered internationally in October 2017.
 He also earned the FNC EXPLORE Performances/Installations People's Choice Award for the best virtual reality performance.
 In 2017 his 3D film WOMB wins the award for art and experimental film at San Francisco Dance Film Festival.

 In 2018, VR_I was featured at the Sundance Film Festival and the 75th Venice International Film Festival.
 With nearly 200 international performances, VR_I is the most toured VR installation in the world.